Blog

 Looking across these 15 examples, a few patterns stand out.

 Code sharing saves real time.
-Companies report 85–96% code sharing between iOS and Android.
+Companies report 85 to 96% code sharing between iOS and Android.
 That translates directly to faster shipping and smaller teams.

 The hybrid approach works.
-Most large apps don't go 100% React Native.
-They use it for features where development speed matters and drop to native code for performance-critical parts (maps, video, 3D rendering, complex animations).
+Most large apps don't go 100% cross-platform.
+They use it for features where development speed matters, and drop to native code for performance-critical parts like maps, video, and 3D rendering.

 Developer hiring gets easier.
 JavaScript is the most widely known programming language.
-Companies like Coinbase and Microsoft explicitly chose React Native because the talent pool is larger than for native iOS/Android specialists.
+Companies like Coinbase and Microsoft explicitly chose the framework because the JavaScript talent pool is larger than for native iOS/Android specialists.

 The New Architecture closes the performance gap.
-Shipped as the default in React Native 0.76 (September 2025), the New Architecture replaces the old async bridge with a C++ core that enables direct JavaScript-native communication through JSI, the Fabric renderer, and TurboModules.
-This means faster rendering, synchronous layout measurements, and near-native performance out of the box.
+Shipped as the default in version 0.76 (September 2025), the New Architecture replaces the old async bridge with a C++ core that enables direct JavaScript-native communication through JSI, the Fabric renderer, and TurboModules.
+The result: faster rendering, synchronous layout, and near-native performance out of the box.
 Libraries like Shopify's FlashList v2 push list performance beyond what most native implementations achieve.
-For developers building new React Native mobile apps in 2026, the performance gap with fully native apps is smaller than ever.

 The numbers back it up.
 As of 2025, React Native reaches 4 million weekly downloads on npm.
 Around 42% of cross-platform developers prefer React Native, and over 790 apps using the framework earn between $10K and $100K per month.